 For further details about all the services included with an EUI Alumni account, see the Webpage Services for EUI Alumni.

 Once your account expires, you will not be able to access any ICT resource and all your data will not be accessible or recoverable.
 Before this happens, we strongly suggest you take the following steps while your EUI account is still valid:

 You may need to arrange a new (personal) email address, set up an AutoReply (Out of Office) notice and Mail Forwarding, and backup your mail:

-Using the WebMail, create an "Out of Office" (AutoReply) Notice via Email to send an automatic note to all your correspondents advising them of your change of email address.
+Using the WebMail, create an "Out of Office" (AutoReply) in order to send an automatic email to all your correspondents advising them of your change of email address.